jbakse/site_builder/docs/2020/vectors_plan.md

 I'm asking you to keep you mics on unless there is backgound noise.
 I want people to be able to jump in with minimal friction.
 We'll change this if it doesn't work.

+### Chat

+Use the chat!
+Queue up some questions.
+This is one thing that works _better_ online.

 /::

 ::: .activity